microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 ### monaco_languages.json

-[`monaco_languages.json`](/src/common/FilePreviewCommon/monaco_languages.json) contains all extensions and Id's for the languages supported by Monaco.
-The [`MonacoHelper`](/src/common/FilePreviewCommon/MonacoHelper.cs) class and the installer are using this file to register preview handlers for defined extensions.
+[`monaco_languages.json`](/src/common/FilePreviewCommon/monaco_languages.json) contains all extensions and IDs for the languages supported by Monaco.
+The [`MonacoHelper`](/src/common/FilePreviewCommon/MonacoHelper.cs) class and the installer are using this file to register preview handlers for the defined extensions.

 After updating Monaco Editor and/or adding a new language you should update the [`monaco_languages.json`](/src/common/FilePreviewCommon/monaco_languages.json) file.